aishwarya1712/markdown-datasheet-for-datasets/DATASHEET.md

 	Likely no.

-	To ensure compliance with various privacy regulations, PDL refrains from using or disclosing the following categories of sensitive personal data:
+	According to the[services subscription agreement](https://privacy.peopledatalabs.com/policies?name=privacy-center), in order to ensure compliance with various privacy regulations, PDL refrains from using or disclosing the following categories of sensitive personal data:
 	- Racial or ethnic origin
 	- Political opinions (including party affiliation)
 	- Religious or philosophical beliefs